 The HKPA was established by the following three founders, in 1990/91:

+In the early days the Founders labeled all the registered and unregistered paragliding sites on survey maps and designated the code based on the first pilot to fly on that site.
+Tony Bird was the first to fly off the Peak, Tai Mo Shan, Long Ke Wan, Ma On Shan and several other Sai Kung sites (mostly hills).
+Tony was also the first to venture over to D'Aguillar, as well as to the Junk Bay site.
+Rupert Utley was the first to fly at Shek O (both East and West ), Sunset Peak on South Lantau, and Pat Sing Leng.
 Later HKPA pilots Steve Wordsworth and Jack McDonald took up the HKPA Committee positions, as with pilot members Michael Spurling, Ah Fai, Paul Zimmerman, and Paul Collins, and all are credited for the huge amount of hard work in making the HKPA more mainstream, getting more local membership, refining the Constitution, site maps, as well negotiations with government authorities, including the introduction of radios.

 With the successful formation of the Hong Kong Paragliding Team, the representative were then able to compete at the Asia Games in 2018.

 Hong Kong Paragliding Association was then officially incorporated as a Company Limited by Guarantee in 2021, renamed as the Hong Hong Kong Paragliding Association Limited, to further promote paragliding activities.